Home » Molasses Act, Timeline of British Acts on America

 1733 – Molasses Act

 This was one of the first decisions of British Parliament that gave a real boost to organizers smuggling in New England colonies.
 Simultaneously it promoted corruption among customs officials.
-To crack down colonial trade with countries other than Britain, especially France, the government created a new tax of sixpence per gallon of molasses.
+To crack down colonial trade with countries other than Britain, especially France, the government created a new on foreign molasses.

 The Molasses Act of 1733 was enacted by the British Parliament on the 13 colonies of America with the purpose of protecting its sugar plantations in the West Indies.
 This act was not designed to raise revenue but it was part of England’s mercantile policy of the time and a continuation of the Navigation Acts.
 Molasses was imported in great quantities by the colonies and particularly by New England where it was used to manufacture rum which was then exported to the rest of the colonies; it was a highly profitable and thriving business.
 Not only did the New England colonies imported molasses from Jamaica and Barbados but also from non-British plantations such as Santo Domingo and Martinique, colonies of Spain and France respectively.
 The British argued that their colonies in the West Indies produced enough quantity to supply its colonies.